 - Oops!Something went wrong.Please try again later.

-Naomi Osaka has announced that she has withdrawn from this year's French Open on account of her mental wellbeing.
-In the process, she's sparked an important conversation around professional athletes' mental health.
+In May, Naomi Osaka announced that she was going to withdraw from this year's French Open on account of her mental wellbeing.
+In the process, she sparked an important conversation around professional athletes' mental health.

-If you're just catching up, Osaka posted a statement on Twitter on Wednesday, May 26, sharing that she wouldn't be participating in press conferences during the tournament (which runs from May 21 to June 13).
+If you need a recap, Osaka posted a statement on Twitter on Wednesday, May 26, sharing that she wouldn't be participating in press conferences during the tournament (which ran from May 21 to June 13).
 "I've often felt that people have no regard for athletes' mental health and this rings true whenever I see a press conference or partake in one," she wrote.
 "We're often sat there and asked questions that bring doubt into our minds and I'm just not going to subject myself to people that doubt me."

 She went on to express that tennis organizations shouldn't continue to fine players for opting out of press opportunities during tournaments.
 "However, if the organizations think they can just keep saying, 'do press or you're gonna be fined', and continue to ignore the mental health of the athletes that are the centerpiece of their cooperation then I just gotta laugh," she wrote.
 "Anyways, I hope the considerable amount that I get fined for this will go towards a mental health charity."
 (Related: Everything You Need to Know About Naomi Osaka, the 20-Year-Old Tennis Player Who Beat Serena Williams)